 ‘Teaching deaf children requires knowledge about deafness, the psychological implications of hearing loss and how that loss impacts upon listening, literacy and education, as well as communication with the world at large,’ said OHF Trustee Ted Moore.
 ‘Qualified Teachers of the Deaf are urgently required to help deaf children and young people to overcome these educational and social difficulties.’

-Applications for 2018 are open January – March 2018.
+Applications for 2018 have now closed, re-opening January 2019.
 Please visit BATOD’s website to find out more.

 AVT helps parents to develop their child’s listening and spoken language skills.
 It is a play-based approach delivered by Auditory Verbal Therapists who have all undergone postgraduate training.
 Children with hearing impairment typically acquire language at half the rate of their hearing peers, and AV UK’s programme aims to close the gap by the time they start school.
 80% of children who complete AV UK’s programme achieve language on a par with hearing children, and most go to mainstream schools.

 We are funding five bursaries for speech and language therapists and teachers of the deaf to train as Auditory Verbal therapists, and also covering the part-time salary of a newly qualified therapist.

 ‘This is fantastic,’ says AV UK’s Chief Executive Anita Grover.
 ‘We will be in a position to support more children to have the same opportunities in life as hearing children.’